mpbzh/homebridge-plex/README.md

 `host` | The hostname / IP address of your Plex server.
 Defaults to `localhost`, can be omitted if Homebridge runs on the same server as your Plex.
 `port` | The port of your Plex server.
 Defaults to `32400` `filter` | An array of filter rules.
 See [filtering sessions](#filtering-sessions) `polling_interval` | Interval in seconds in which the play state is checked.
-Default is 3, lower values are discuraged.
+Default is `3`, lower values are discuraged.
+`debug` | Set this to true to receive detailed debug information about active sessions and filtering.
+This is not recommended for permanent installations as it [fills up your log files pretty quickly](https://github.com/mpbzh/homebridge-plex/issues/6).

 Typical config example:
 ```json